kTheLemon/UC-standard-format/STANDARD.md

 ```

 # Compressing
-Everything after the `UC;` header must be compressed through zlib then Base64-encoded.
+Every seperate part after the `UC;` header must be compressed through zlib then Base64-encoded before being concatinated.
 If this step isn't taken then the header must be modified to be `-UC;` instead.

 # Universal Cell ID's
 Some cells have universal ID's.
 Those should be stored as raw text, while cells with non-universal ID's should have a `+` at the start.